GooseMod/OpenAsar/README.md

 4. Backup your original `app.asar` (rename to `app.asar.backup` / etc)
 5. Install OpenAsar `app.asar` into the original path

 **If using Linux it is highly recommended to disable write protection** (needing root to overwrite files) for your Discord install if you have it enabled.
 It is not much of a security defecit as Windows has no write protection as well.
 This enables updating the asar and potentially host updating further on.
-You can do this with `sudo chmod 777 <discord install path> -R`.

 ## Config